-UK PM Johnson 'stable' in intensive care, needed oxygen after COVID-19 worsened
+UK PM Johnson, battling coronavirus, set for second night in intensive care

 Even before coronavirus, Johnson had had a tumultuous year.

 He won the top job in July 2019, renegotiated a Brexit deal with the European Union, resoundingly won a snap election in December and then led the United Kingdom out of the EU on Jan.
-31 - promising to seal a trade deal with the bloc by the end of this year.
+31 - promising to seal a new trade deal with the bloc by the end of this year.

 The government has said it is not planning to seek an extension to that deadline in light of the epidemic.

-Johnson has been criticised for initially approving a much more modest response to the coronavirus outbreak than other major European countries, though he then imposed a lockdown as projections showed half a million people could die.
+Johnson has been criticised for initially approving a much more modest response to the coronavirus outbreak than other major European countries, though he then imposed a lockdown as projections showed half a million people could otherwise die.

-Additional reporting by Paul Sandle, Michael Holden, Costas Pitas, Kylie MacLellan, Alistair Smout, Kylie MacLellan, Elizabeth Howcroft and Kate Kelland; Writing by Kate Holton, Elizabeth Piper and Guy Faulconbridge; Editing by Angus MacSwan/Mark Heinrich/Kevin Liffey
+Additional reporting by Paul Sandle, Kylie MacLellan, Alistair Smout, Andy Bruce, Elizabeth Howcroft and Kate Kelland; Writing by Michael Holden, Kate Holton, Elizabeth Piper and Guy Faulconbridge; Editing by Angus MacSwan/Kevin Liffey/Mark Heinrich